RuinExplorer/z_ushe_concurrent_interface/README.md

 Setup Instructions:

-1 - begin with "setup - directory creation and grants.sql"
+1 - Begin with "setup - directory creation and grants.sql".
     This creates the oracle directory (you may need to update the path) and grants permissions

-2 - then use "setup - external table creation.sql"
+2 - Then use "setup - external table creation.sql".
     This create the external table definition for use by the custom package

-3 - compile the custom package from "Z_USHE_CONCURRENT_INTERFACE.pks" and "Z_USHE_CONCURRENT_INTERFACE.pkb" respectively
+3 - Compile the custom package from "Z_USHE_CONCURRENT_INTERFACE.pks" and "Z_USHE_CONCURRENT_INTERFACE.pkb" respectively.
-    In the package body, immediately following the revision comments you will find a number of global variables These need to be updated with values specific to your school:
+    In the package body, immediately following the revision comments you will find a number of global variables.
+    These need to be updated with values specific to your school:

     --global variables, requires update from school